-- what the cat’s diet consists of
+- The composition of the cat’s diet

 Red Flags in the Litter Box